If it feels like every family conversation somehow circles back to being your fault, you’re not making that up.

 • “You’re the only one who has a problem with this.”

-After hearing that enough times, it starts to mess with your head.
-You second-guess yourself.
-You replay conversations.
-You wonder if you really are asking for too much — or if you should just stop saying anything at all.
+You wonder if you’re asking for too much — or if you should just stop saying anything at all.

-That kind of self-doubt doesn’t come from nowhere.
-It comes from being in a system where your feelings were easier to question than the pattern itself.
+It comes from being in a system where it was easier to question your feelings than to look at the pattern itself.

 You’re Not Failing — You’re Carrying Too Much

-A lot of people in this position try everything to make it better.
+Many people in this position try everything to make it better.

 They explain themselves more clearly.